Cartagena Cathedral, Colombia: Drake attack

 Fortuitously and coincidentally, on the way to Quito, the master Benito de Morales passed through the city, who, at the request of the governor, examined the cathedral and evaluated the damage suffered.
 In this way, he verified the good foundation of the walls and columns, gave indications for the reconstruction and recommended that the building be completed in such a way that the original project was not changed.
 Thus, slowly because of the lack of money that the British took and that was destined to the project, the repair works and completion of the temple began.
-In addition, after the attack and looting of the city, Bishop Friar Juan de Montalvo died the September 10 of 1586, of moral penalty after the demolition of his cathedral.
+In addition, after the attack and looting of the city, Bishop Friar Juan de Montalvo died the September 10, 1586, of moral penalty after the demolition of his cathedral.

 The works of repair and termination passed very slowly.
 In 1591, the bishop Friar Antonio de Hervías wrote a letter to the king, in which it said: